1989 Chinese protests by region: Zhejiang

+The largest demonstrations in Zhejiang occurred in the provincial capital, Hangzhou.
+Protests also took place to varying degrees in Wenzhou, Jinhua, Lishui, Ningbo, Jiaxing, Taizhou, Linhai and elsewhere.
+Some prominent participants had previously taken part in the 1986 Chinese student demonstrations, while others later participated in the establishment of the Zhejiang branch of the Democracy Party of China.

 Hangzhou杭州

 Protests in Hangzhou were sporadic until April 27, 1989, the day after the April 26 editorial.
 Another large reaction by Hangzhou students to the central government was after the Yuan Mu dialogue of April 29.

 May 4 saw even larger student demonstrations when around 10,000 students marched demanding liberalization of the press, controls on inflation, and the removal of corrupt officials.
 At the same time, Party members in Hangzhou were explicitly told not to fraternize with the students, including the offering of any food or water like other Hangzhou citizens.

 Demonstrations started again on May 14 with 2,000 people also marching through to May 16 and another 40 beginning a hunger strike in solidarity with students in Beijing.
 By the evening of May 17 the number of hunger strikers grew to several hundred.

 On May 18, officials including Party Committee Secretary Li Zemin (not to be confused with Jiang Zemin) and Governor Shen Zulun visited the hunger strikers and implored them to end their fast.
 The China Daily was reported to have said that around 100,000 people either participated in, or watched, the demonstrations.

 Partially in response to the declaration of martial law in Beijing, and lack of local government action, workers began striking on May 23 and demonstrated alongside students.
 The same day also saw 300 students renounced their membership from the Communist Youth League by destroying their membership cards.
 On May 26, some city newspapers ran urgent pleas from the government for students to return to classes, but 5,000 students still went to Wulin Square and announced that they would demonstrate until the very end.

 By May 27, however, most students went back to classes, with the only notable exception of many from Hangzhou University.
 Li Zemin would demand on June 1 that the boycotts by the students end.

 Reports from Hangzhou suggest that the ordinary protests changed with the June 4 Beijing crackdown.
 Trains and traffic were said to have been intermittently halted due to resulting protests.